T000bias/Surevy-Form-freeCodeCamp/README.md

 - User Story #8: If I enter non-numbers in the number input, I will see an HTML5 validation error.

-- User Story #9: If I enter numbers outside the range of the number input, which are defined by the min and max attributes,                   I will see an HTML5 validation error.
+- User Story #9: If I enter numbers outside the range of the number input, which is defined by the min and max attributes,                   I will see an HTML5 validation error.

 - User Story #10: For the name, email, and number input fields inside the form I can see corresponding labels that describe                   the purpose of each field with the following ids: `id="name-label"`, `id="email-label"`, and `id="number-                       label"`.